How Brands and Bold Parents Can Step In

 Fast forward to today: girls as young as eight scroll through feeds teaching them to look sixteen.
 Puberty is arriving earlier biologically, but emotional and social development is slower.
 The gap between how she looks and what she can handle has never been wider.
 And right in this gap is where her confidence collapses.
 She’s paying the price.

-• We create age-right style that lets her feel expressive, modern, cool and comfortable… without rushing her ahead.
+♡ We create age-right style that helps girls feel expressive, modern, confident, and comfortable without rushing them ahead.